rjdirisio/pyvibdmc/docs/advanced_analysis.rst

   stochastic simulation and should be avoided.
 There should be a strong fluctuation of vref about the zero-point energy for almost the entire simulation.

-- ``DEBUG_save_desc_wt_tracker``: This boolean argument will save the "who_from" array.
-During descendant weighting, one needs to keep track of which new walkers come from branching.
-In order to accomplish this, a "who_from" array is initalized at the beginning of the descendant weighting cycle, and is used at the end to count up descendants.
-If one would like this array at every time step within the descendant weighting cycle to be saved, you can turn this on.
-  The only reason you would want to do this is so that you can calculate the descendant weights at each time step during the cycle, i.e. if you were trying to understand how Psi^2 looks different depending on how long you descendant weight for.
+- ``DEBUG_save_desc_wt_tracker``: This boolean argument will save the descendant weights at each time step from the saving of the parent walkers to whatever is provided for ``desc_wt_steps`` .
+You would want to do this if you want to calculate the descendant weights at each time step during the cycle, i.e. if you were trying to understand how Psi^2 looks different depending on how long you descendant weight for.

 - ``DEBUG_save_training_every``: This is a variable that saves the potential energies and coordinates of each walker in the ensemble every x time steps.
+Setting ``DEBUG_save_before_bod`` to ``True`` means that the walkers and their energies are saved after being displaced but before birth and death.

 - ``DEBUG_mass_change``: This changes the mass by a factor of ``factor_per_change`` every ``change_every`` time steps of the simulation.
 For example, if one starts off the simulation with a massive 50x regular mass atom set, every x time steps